 Election Overview

-The next election is scheduled for November 2027, with seven positions open: one Mayor and six City Councilmembers.
-All positions are non-partisan and elected at-large, meaning candidates run city-wide rather than by district.
-Qualified candidates will be listed publicly once confirmed.
+The next municipal election is scheduled for November 2027, with seven positions open: one Mayor and six City Councilmembers.
+All positions are non-partisan and elected at-large, meaning candidates run city-wide, as Pooler has no districts.
+All qualified candidates will be listed publicly once confirmed.

 City Governance

 The City of Pooler operates under a council-manager form of government.
-In this structure, elected officials, including the Mayor and City Council, serve as the policy-making body, similar to a board of directors.
+In this structure, elected officials serve as the policy-making body, similar to a board of directors.
 They are responsible for adopting budgets, passing ordinances, setting policy, and guiding the city’s long-term vision.
 They also appoint the city manager, who is responsible for managing day-to-day operations.
 Elected officials do not get involved in daily administrative tasks, allowing them to instead focus on governance and strategic direction.

 This system is widely used among municipalities of similar size and is designed to separate political leadership from administrative management.
 By delegating operational responsibilities to a professional, non-political manager, the council-manager model promotes efficiency while ensuring that elected officials can concentrate on policy-making and long-term planning.